 This grand resort features sprawling pools, a seaside chapel and a deliciously decadent spa.

-Built on a 40-acre property by Japanese developer Takeshi Sekiguchi, this $600-million resort is anchored by a 780-room/52-suite hotel.
+Built on a 40-acre property by Japanese developer Takeshi Sekiguchi, this $600-million resort is anchored by a 780-guest room and suite hotel.
 Accommodations are attractively decorated in light and earthy island tones; the Napua Tower rooms include a dedicated concierge and complimentary breakfast and cocktails.
 The hotel has changed hands more than once, and millions have been spent over the years upgrading "The Grand."
 In the majestic public areas you will see a spectacular, $30-million art collection, including Fernando Botero and Ferdinand Leger sculptures and paintings by Zhou Ling and Yvonne Cheng (complimentary art tours are offered).

 Grand Wailea, A Waldorf Astoria Resort is featured on